doctorfree/nvchad.lazyman.dev/_tabs/features.md

 ### Nvim-cmp

-- [`nvim-cmp`](A completion plugin for neovim coded in Lua.) is a completion plugin for neovim coded in Lua.
+- `nvim-cmp` (A completion plugin for neovim coded in Lua.) is a completion plugin for neovim coded in Lua.
 - Below are some cmp styles in nvchad

 ![nvim-cmp](https://nvchad.com/features/cmp.webp)